jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-06-real-estate-list-item.markdown

 	https://api.mercadolibre.com/classified_locations/countries/

-Select the country you want to list your item in and retrieve all the location ids (country/estate/city/neighborhoods) necessary to submit your request.
+Select the country you want to list your item in and retrieve all the location ids (country/state/city/neighborhoods) necessary to submit your request.

-By this time you should have all the necessary information to list your real estate item, move on to the next topic to see a real example using the attributes we've just just gathered